• Kid Wearing Glasses — Summerville, SC — Greater Things Extended Learning Program

 4. Finance

 Students must incorporate all four disciplines in their project (math, science, social studies, and English).
-Students must have a visual (poster board, power point, etc.) of their findings.
+Students must have a visual (poster board, PowerPoint, etc.) of their findings.
 Students must present their findings to an audience of at least five people (not including classmates).
 Students will write a report at the end with a summary of their project, their findings and solutions, and a debriefing of their experience.

 Formative and summative assessments are administered often in traditional classrooms.
 An assessment in PBL is different.
 Each day, a teacher checks in with the student to ensure he or she is on track.
-Using a rubric, the student will complete what is expected of him or her and give a 10 minute presentation to a minimum of 5 adults.
+Using a rubric, the student will complete what is expected of him or her and give a 10-minute presentation to a minimum of 5 adults.
 Often in a community setting, the students dress in their best clothes and present their PBL project with questions from the audience at the end.

 1. Before interviewing, make a hypothesis of which fruit you think will be the most popular.